edititno/ruuz/README.md

 **Merchant experience:** Zero-config mode that works with existing collections and assets immediately.
 Smart auto-tagging using ML-powered product classification that scans titles, descriptions, and tags to suggest context mappings.
 Data quality scoring offered as a free tool that gives merchants an actionable readiness report — not just a pass/fail score, but specific items to fix with direct links to each problem in their Shopify admin.
 Merchant dashboard for mapping triggers to collections without touching code.

-**LLM-powered content:** Dynamic headline and copy generation using the Anthropic or OpenAI API, trained on the merchant's existing content style.
-Instead of rotating through a fixed set of headlines, every visit generates a fresh, context-aware headline that fits the moment.
+**LLM-powered content (completed):** Dynamic headline and copy generation using the OpenAI API (GPT-4o-mini).
+The backend sends all context signals to the LLM, which generates a unique headline, subheadline, announcement, and pull quote for every visit.
+No two customers see the same copy.

+**AI brand voice training (future):** The next evolution of AI-generated content trains the LLM on each merchant's actual brand voice by analyzing their existing product descriptions, About page, marketing emails, and social media copy.
+Generated headlines and messaging will sound like the merchant wrote them, not generic.
+This also extends to auto-generating product descriptions, collection copy, and email subject lines based on real-time context, reducing the merchant's content workload while keeping their voice consistent across every customer touchpoint.

 **Tiered model:** Free tier with 2 mood mappings, basic weather and time signals, and the data quality scoring tool.
 Pro tier with unlimited moods, all signals, analytics dashboard, auto-tagging, and LLM-generated content.
 Enterprise tier with multi-store support, custom API integrations, and A/B testing to validate contextual commerce performance against static storefronts.